 Delaware City and County boards of education established the Joint Vocational School in 1974 as a career/technical school to offer specific career training to Delaware County residents.
 The center, now called the Delaware Area Career Center, provides career training and academic instruction to over 650 area High School juniors and seniors who desire skilled employment immediately upon high school graduation.
-The North campus is located at 1610 S.R.
-521, Delaware.
-The DACC is combining programs into one campus at 4565 Columbus Pike, Delaware, Ohio 43015 (740) 548-0708.
+The expanded DACC is located on a single campus at 4565 Columbus Pike, Delaware, Ohio 43015 (740) 548-0708.